ruiying-ocean/cgeniepy/publication/paper.md

 ## Access, analyse and visualise the cGENIE model output

 The following codes will be mostly used by the cGENIE users.
 It initialise the cGENIE model instance, read the sea surface temperature data, and plot the last time slice as map.
-The data is adapted from @ying2023b and @gutjahr2017.
+The data is adapted from @ying2023b and @gutjahr2017 (Figure \autoref{fig:1}).
 The users can easily change the variable name to access other model output.

 ```python
 ## import the package